 - Writing riddles for summer produce.
 (I’m slightly prickly and wear a green hat, what am I?
 A pineapple!)

 It’s the perfect season to learn about the underwater world!
+But, you don’t have to go to the beach to explore the ocean.
 Your child can:

 - Create an under water set for cookie sheet play.

 - Animate an under water game on Scratch.